cinqict/techblog/README.md

 ## Add blog
-Please write your blog in Markdown and put it in the `./post/YOURNAME` directory.
+Please write your blog in Markdown format and put it in the directory with your name.
 You can also add your image there, so it is all in one place.

 ## Remarks